 Rupee trades in narrow range in early trade against US dollar

-Mumbai: Indian rupee was trading in a narrow range in morning trade on Friday amid uncertainties over the global economic recovery in the wake of the emergence of Omicron.
+Mumbai: Indian rupee was trading in a narrow range in morning trade on Thursday tracking the subdued domestic equities and a firm American dollar amid concerns over the impact of the new COVID variant on the economy.

-At the interbank foreign exchange, the rupee opened at 74.98 against the dollar.
-It touched an early high of 74.96 and a low of 75.01 in initial deals.
+At the interbank foreign exchange, the rupee opened at 75.45 against the dollar.
+It pared the initial gains and touched a low of 75.53 in initial deals.

+On Wednesday, the Indian rupee fell to a near two-month low of 75.50 against the US dollar, as RBI's bi-monthly monetary policy decision failed to enthuse forex market participants.

+The Reserve Bank of India on Wednesday kept borrowing costs at a record-low for the ninth consecutive time, as it decided to continue supporting economic growth amid uncertainty over the impact of the Omicron strain on the economy.

-Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, was trading at 96.16.
+Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, was trading 0.09 per cent higher at 95.97.

-The rupee has been under pressure over the last few trading sessions as the detection of the new coronavirus variant Omicron re-ignited growth concerns and hurt risk appetite.

 Besides, unabated foreign fund outflows weighed on investor sentiments, traders said.